-4.1 Contract of employment
+4.1 Employment categories

-4.1.1 Employees covered by this Award shall be advised in writing of their employment category upon appointment.

-Employment categories are:
+- 4.1.1 Employees (except casual employees) covered by this Award shall be advised in writing of their employment category upon appointment.
+Employment categories are: - (a) Full-time; - (b) Part-time (as prescribed in clause 4.2); and - (c) Casual (as prescribed in clause 4.3).

-- (a) full-time;

-- (b) part-time (as defined); or

-- (c) casual (as defined).